NKI-CCB/imfusion/_sources/installation.rst.txt

 - STAR-Fusion_ (optional) -- for identifying endogenous gene fusions using STAR.
 - Sambamba_ (optional) -- for faster sorting of BAM files.

-Note that either STAR or Tophat2 needs to be installed, depending on your preference for the RNA-seq aligner.
+Note that either STAR or Tophat2/Bowtie need to be installed (not both necessarily), depending on your preference for the RNA-seq aligner.
 If you are unsure, we recommend using STAR.
 StringTie is only required if you plan to perform reference-guided assembly (used to detect novel transcripts resulting from insertions).
 Similarly, STAR-Fusion is only needed if you plan to do endogenous fusion detection.
 Sambamba is used for faster sorting of BAM files in the STAR pipeline, but is also not a strict requirement.

 .. _Bowtie: http://bowtie-bio.sourceforge.net/index.shtml
 .. _Tophat2: https://ccb.jhu.edu/software/tophat/index.shtml